 The Finalmouse Starlight-12 Poseidon Small is a decent mouse for office use.
 It feels very solidly built, and it's comfortable to use if you have small or medium-sized hands.
 It connects wirelessly using a USB receiver, or you can use it in a wired mode with its flexible cable.
 Unfortunately, its scroll wheel lacks a free-scrolling mode and L/R tilt inputs, and the mouse lacks Bluetooth support.
 Also, it doesn't have companion software to remap buttons or customize any settings.

-The Finalmouse Starlight-12 Poseidon Small is a great mouse for FPS gaming.
+The Finalmouse Starlight-12 Poseidon Small is an excellent mouse for FPS gaming.
 Thanks to its magnesium alloy shell, it feels very well-built and is extremely lightweight.
 The high-quality feet and cable offer a drag-free gliding experience on mousepads and desks.
-Performance-wise, its click latency is low, as is its lift-off distance.
+Performance-wise, it has remarkably low click latency and a very low lift-off distance.
 It has four CPI presets that you can cycle through using the button behind the scroll wheel, but since there's no companion software, you can't adjust the CPI settings or reprogram any buttons.

 The Finalmouse Starlight-12 Poseidon Small feels very well-built.
 The isn't any rattling, loose parts, or wobble present.
 Similar to the other Starlight mice, the Poseidon has a magnesium outer shell that exhibits no flex whatsoever.
 The bottom of the mouse is a high-quality plastic called Ultem, which allows the RF signal to escape.
 Since the bottom is plastic, it does exhibit some flex if you apply pressure, but this doesn't impact regular use.
 Finalmouse advertises that this model features some upgrades to its quality control.
 Specifically, on our unit, we found that the scroll wheel is better aligned than the other Finalmouse models we've tested.